Oaxaca en la historia y en el mito: Prehispanic Structures

-There are two main prehispanic structures depicted in the colonial panel.
+Two main prehispanic structures are depicted in the colonial panel.
 A palace in the top left of the panel, introduced above, and a thatched open air gathering place in the middle of the panel, pictured below.
-This type of structure is depicted in the National Museum of Anthropology in Mexico City, as it is imagined it appeared at San José Mogote, a precursor of Monte Albán n in the Oaxaca area.
+Often teferred to as a palapa.
+This type of structure is featured in the National Museum of Anthropology in Mexico City, as it is imagined it appeared at San José Mogote, a precursor of Monte Albán in the Oaxaca area, also depicted below.